rafaelor20/chatbot_qwen/README.md

 # chatbot_qwen
-Create a Better Chatbot with Qwen
+Create a Better Chatbot with Qwen + [Jan 27 2025 UPDATE] Deepseek 1.5B Qwen Chatbot

 ## Requirements
 Download <a href="https://docs.docker.com/desktop/" target="_blank">Docker Desktop</a> and make sure the engine is running.